 Ceravision High Efficiency Plasma Lamps Outperform LEDs & Legacy Lamps in Scientific Trials

-The testing of Ceravision’s High Efficiency Plasma (HEP) lamps in Rothamsted has been underway now for four months.
-The testing compares Ceravision’s HEP lamps with legacy metal halide lamps and new LED systems and their impact upon the growth of wheat.
+The testing of Ceravision’s High Efficiency Plasma (HEP) lamps in Rothamsted and in commercial premises has been underway now for severalmonths.
+The testing compares Ceravision’s HEP grow-lights with legacy metal halide lamps and new LED systems and their impact upon the growth of wheat and other high value crops.

 Ceravision’s HEP lamps are outperforming both the metal halide lamps and the LED systems in Embryo Development, a key performance metric in respect of plant development.